basecamp/handbook/appendix-06-titles-for-support.md

 chapter: "Chapter A6:"
 next_link: "Box Products Code of Conduct →"
 next_url: "/appendix-07-code-of-conduct"
-prev_link: "← Titles For Programers"
+prev_link: "← Titles For Programmers"
-prev_url: "/appendix-05-titles-for-programers"
+prev_url: "/appendix-05-titles-for-programmers"
 ---

 We use the following criteria to assess the level and title of our Support team members at Box Products.